Insomnia/ Trouble Sleeping

 - Adrenal Stress Index: Looks at cortisol stress hormone and hormones as they relate to sleep rhythm.

 - Organic Acid Testing (OAT): The OAT looks at intestinal yeast, bacteria, it looks at information on neurotransmitters (including dopamine breakdown products), nutritional markers, glutathione status, oxalate metabolism, and much more.

-- Food Allergy Testing: The gut of the health is the foundation for the health of the brain and body.
+- Food Allergy Testing: The gut of health is the foundation for the health of the brain and body.
 That is why they say, “leaky gut, leaky brain.”
-To identify causes of symptoms of the brain including behavior, concentration, memory and mood, we have to start by examining the health of the gut.
+To identify causes of symptoms of the brain including behavior, concentration, memory, and mood, we have to start by examining the health of the gut.

-- Environmental Toxicity testing: There is an abundance of research pointing to the link between brain health and environmental toxicity.
+- Environmental Toxicity Testing: There is an abundance of research pointing to the link between brain health and environmental toxicity.

 Dr. Cain’s Favorite Tips for Insomnia

 When considering a treatment protocol for insomnia, four major avenues should be considered: